robertovicario/2UML.github.io/README.md

 ## License

-This project is distributed under [The MIT License](https://opensource.org/license/mit).
+This project is distributed under [GNU General Public License version 3](https://opensource.org/license/gpl-3-0).
 You can find the complete text of the license in the project repository.

 > [!IMPORTANT]
 >